-On December 10 2014, we announced that we had successfully completed stage 1 of a 3 stage bench development program to produce separated rare earth products.
+On December 10 2014, we announced that we had successfully completed Stage 1 of a 3 stage bench development program to produce separated rare earth products.
+These three stages are designated Milestone 1 of the process development.
 Stage 1 consisted of processing the low grade pregnant leach solution which contained excessive amounts of impurities by continuous ion exchange (CIX) to produce a high rare earth grade, low volume solution that met the specifications for feedstock for a conventional solvent extraction (SX) or for the continuous ion chromatographic plant being developed by stages 2 and 3 currently in progress.